 Please read the following description and expectations.
-Then complete the online nomination form below; deadline is July 13, 2018.
+Then complete the online application form below; deadline is August 8, 2022.

 Purpose: To advise, govern, oversee policy and direction, and assist with the leadership and general promotion of the Association of Fundraising Professionals Charlotte Chapter so as to support the organization's mission and needs.